ruby-R53/C64play/README.md

 	  sidplayfp's...

 - Changes to the keybinds:
-  - Replay a tune by hitting the `r` key.
+  - Replay a tune by hitting the `r` key instead of having a 4-second timeout.
   - YouTube player-like keybinds:
     - Hit `j` to go to the previous subtune;
     - `k` to pause one;